Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 ADMISSION TO THE MEETING

 The company’s proxy statement will note any admissions requirements, which should be thought through at the time the proxy is being drafted.
 The requirements will address who will be allowed into an in-person meeting and what sort of identification will be required.
 Most companies limit attendance to shareholders and their guests.
-Set up space outside of the meeting room and staff it with friendly employees who have been educated about the annual meeting and your admissions requirements.
-If you have used an online advance registration system, your employees will scan tickets, and entry to the meeting should flow smoothly.
-Remember, your shareholders are your guests at the annual meeting.

-Coordinate in advance with any shareholder proponents as to whether they will attend the meeting to present their proposal in person or have a representative do so.
-When a shareholder proponent or representative arrives, have a company representative greet the person, to explain when and how they will present the proposal.
+Coordinate in advance with any shareholder proponents as to whether they will attend the meeting to present their proposal in-person or have a representative do so.
+When a shareholder proponent or representative arrives, have a company representative greet the person to explain when and how they will present the proposal.
 Seat the proponent near a microphone to facilitate the presentation and keep the meeting moving along.

 SELECT A REGISTRATION SYSTEM